Britain lowers Covid-19 alert level

 Britain has administered a first dose of coronavirus vaccine to more than 18 million people.

+The 94-year-old monarch said her coronavirus jab "didn't hurt at all" and urged those wary of receiving the vaccine to "think about other people".

+Her eldest son and heir, Prince Charles, 72, who contracted a mild dose of Covid-19 last year, has also received his jab, as has his second wife, Camilla, 73.

-On Wednesday, it reported 9,938 new cases and 442 deaths.
-Since the start of the pandemic the country has registered more than four million cases and over 121,000 people have died.
+On Thursday, Britain reported 9,985 new cases and 323 deaths.
+Since the start of the pandemic the country has registered more than four million cases and over 122,000 people have died.